MEET THE LAB

 Nicole Parsley, B.S.
 UCSC; UNC Dept. of Chemistry Ph.D. program

-Michael Sanchez (NIH ACCESS Scholar), UCSC undergraduate
+Michael Sanchez (NIH ACCESS Scholar), B.S.
+UCSC

-Dr. Stacy Harvey; Project Scientist, Boeger Lab @ UCSC
+Dr. Stacy Harvey; Scientist, Ontera Biosciences

 Jaclyn Schmitt, M.S., Cabrillo College, Adjunct Lecturer